 BUS 326.
-OPERATIONS MANAGEMENT
+OPERATIONS AND SUPPLY CHAIN MANAGEMENT

-Operations is one of three core business functions and focuses on the management of resources, the transformation of these resources Into goods and services, and the delivery of these goods and services to satisfy customer needs.
-Operational excellence contributes to the financial strength of a company and is a key strategic competitive advantage.
-This course explores the importance of operational methodologies such as demand forecasting, inventory management, project management, quality assurance and just-in-time and lean activities within the context of supply chain management and their impact on the profitability of the company.
-Prerequisites: ACC 212, ECO 203, and either BUS 323 or 303.
-Sophomore standing required.
-Offered fall and spring.
+This course explores the importance of operational methodologies such as demand forecasting, inventory management, project management, quality assurance, and just-in-time and lean activities within the context of supply chain management and their impact on the profitability of the company.
+Operations and supply chain management together form one of the three core business functions.
+Prerequisites: ACC 212, ECO 203, MGT 323 or BUS 303